-The student who has a cumulative GPA of 1.5 or lower and who has not been enrolled in a college or university as a full-time student for a period of two consecutive years may, upon returning full time to university status, make application to the dean of the school for removal of any grade below 1.0.
+The student who has a cumulative GPA of 1.5 or lower and who has not been enrolled in a college or university as a full-time student for a period of two consecutive years may, upon returning full-time to college credit status and completing a semester of full-time work (12 hours or more) with a grade point average of 2.25 for that first semester, make application to the dean of the school for removal of any grade below 1.0 given by this institution.
 With the approval of the dean of the school in which the student is majoring, the GPA would be recomputed to include all grades with the exception of those dismissed.
 No change will be made in the transcript of record.
 This instrument will only affect the GPA.

-At the end of each semester those students placed on probation or dismissed from the University will be notified from the Registrar's Office.
-The student will be placed on probation whenever the cumulative GPA falls 12 points below a GPA of 2.0.
+The student will be placed on probation whenever the cumulative GPA falls 12 quality points below a GPA of 2.0.
 This calculation is made by multiplying by two the total credit hours in which he has been enrolled and subtracting twelve.
 If the answer so obtained is not exceeded by the student's total quality points, he will be subject to this regulation.